curiositas-books/.github/profile/README.md

 ## About the Author

-All results of the natural sciences always fascinated me (except chemistry, I don't like chemistry :D).
+All results of the natural sciences always fascinated me.
 The way things evolve in the universe, the interdependencies of live on our planet and the fact that it is even possible to build the Large Hadron Collider sparke a light in me.
 I want to understand more of it!
-Humanities current publishing methods are astonishing and you can find all relevant information to all unanswered questions as videos on YouTube, as articles on Wikipedia or PDFs for the corresponding literature and papers.
+Humankinds current publishing methods are astonishing and you can find all relevant information to all unanswered questions as videos on YouTube, as articles on Wikipedia or PDFs for the corresponding literature and papers.
 _You can't just play around with it_ and that's what's missing for me.
 Consuming a video about gravity and the way planets move